kflanagan/Linux-DesktopStuff/Setting up Linux system for VMs.md

-# How I set my compyters up to run Virtual machines on Linux
+# How I set my computers up to run Virtual machines on Linux

 1. Pick a Linux distribution that works for you, I am using Ubuntu
 2. Install libvirtd